n1hility/tmp/undertow-design-doc.md

 returned directly, with no need to allocate a String or a StringBuilder.

-*NOTE:* It has not been shown yet if this will provide a significant performance boost with a real workload to justify the extra complexity.
+*NOTE:* It has not been shown yet if this will provide a significant performance boost with a real workload.
+If not then we may want to move to a simpler parser to avoid the extra complexity.

 Other protocols such as HTTPS, AJP and SPDY etc support will be provided through Channel implementation that as much as possible abstract away the